-We've built Honey to be as searchable as possible, so that you can quickly and easily find what you're looking for.
-Honey's search tools are visually pretty small, but search is a powerful tool.
+We've built Honey to be as searchable as possible so that you can quickly and easily find what you're looking for.
+Honey's search tools are visually pretty small, but our Search is a powerful tool.
 We'll show you how it works.

 To use Honey's global search tool.

 Your global search tool can be found by clicking the magnifying glass icon in your top navigation menu.
 To use this search tool...

 - Type in your search term.